qq-dai/qq-dai.github.io/index.md

 # About Me

-I'm a postdoc at the School of Computer Science and Technology, Beijing Institute of Technology.
+I'm a postdoc at the School of Computer Science and Technology, Beijing Institute of Technology (BIT).
+I received my PhD from BIT in 2023 under the guidance of Prof. [Ronghua Li](https://ronghuali.github.io).

 My research interests include graph data management and mining, social network analysis, graph computation systems, etc.